a-memme/a-memme/README.md

 ## Data Professional
 - 🌱  Always exploring the world of data science
-- 👀  Currently working on an array of projects with relatively different focuses - some current projects involve:
+- 👀  Currently working on an array of projects with relatively different focuses - feel free to reach out if any are of interest!
+Some current projects involve:
     - matrix completion (including recommendation engines)
     - building, formulating and solving deterministic optimization problems
     - ltv modeling and user segmentation (online media)

-  Feel free to reach out!

 - 🍳  Ask me about food!
 I'm also a Chef, classically trained in French and Italian cuisine.

 ### Connect: